-Sermon: Pentecost C (OT)
+Sermon: Advent 1A (OT)

 Scripture quoted from The Holy Bible, English Standard Version®, © 2001 by Crossway Bibles, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.

 Audio: Click to hear the MP3 of The Mountain of the Lord, preached to the saints of God at Shepherd of the Hills Lutheran Church, Fayette, Missouri.

 NB: For some reason, a few people have had problems trying to play the inline audio if Windows Media is their default MP3 player.
 If this occurs, you can either change to QuickTime or another default browser player, copy and paste the link directly into a selected player, or download it to your computer, where it seems to work regardless of which player.
 Several folks have suggested VLC Player from VideoLAN.

 Other Readings: Psalm 122; Romans 13:(8-10) 11-14; Matthew 21:1-11 or Matthew 24:36-44 (alternate Gospel)

 Tags: Advent 1 | First Sunday in Advent | 1st Sunday in Advent | Three Year Lectionary | 3 Year Lectionary | Series A | theology | Jesus | Jesus Christ | Christ | Gospel | Law and Gospel | Law | Jerusalem | Zion | mountain | Lord | Advent | 1 December 2013 | December 1, 2013 | Lutheranism | Lutheran | Church | Christian | Christianity | Christian Church | Isaiah 2 | sermon | preaching | homily | text | theme | topic | The Mountain of the Lord | audio | mp3 | Pastor Snyder | Pastor Walter Snyder | Walter Snyder | Ask the Pastor | Happenings